 Kelvin Smith Family Endowed Chair

 Franz Welser-Möst is among today’s most distinguished conductors.
-The 2020-21 season marks his nineteenth year as music director of The Cleveland Orchestra, with the future of their acclaimed partnership extended to 2027, making him the longest-serving musical leader in the ensemble’s history.
+The 2021-22 season marks his twentieth year as music director of The Cleveland Orchestra, with the future of their acclaimed partnership extended to 2027, making him the longest-serving musical leader in the ensemble’s history.
 The New York Times has declared Cleveland under Welser-Möst’s direction to be “America’s most brilliant orchestra,” praising its virtuosity, elegance of sound, variety of color, and chamber-like musical cohesion.

 With Welser-Möst, The Cleveland Orchestra has been praised for its inventive programming, its ongoing support for new musical works, and for its innovative work in presenting semi-staged and staged operas.
 An imaginative approach to juxtaposing newer and older works has opened new dialogue and fresh insights for musicians and audiences alike.
 The Orchestra has also been hugely successful in building up a new and, notably, a young audience.
 To date, the Orchestra and Welser-Möst have been showcased around the world in nineteen international tours together.
 In 2020, they launched the ensemble’s own recording label and a brand-new digital streaming platform to continue and extend sharing their artistry globally; the 2020-21 season is also inaugurating an original digital concert series titled In Focus, for viewing worldwide.